 But the potential use cases of cognitive computing are virtually unlimited as such systems can be trained to perform an array of tasks humans are now in charge of.
-Hence, it should come as no surprise that plan to adopt cognitive computing this year, expecting to see a 15% ROI from their investment.
+Hence, it should come as no surprise that 50% of global CEOs plan to adopt cognitive computing this year, expecting to see a 15% ROI from their investment.

 So how can businesses tap into providing cognitive services?
 They should first determine which business functions and interactions behind those functional transformations are the most likely to create rapid evolution in organizations.

 In the front office, cognitive systems can steer up customer engagement, satisfaction and retention levels by improving the company’s approach to customer relationship management.
 NLP-powered apps can be deployed to assist with customer service tasks or used as a new sales and marketing channel for promoting new offers.
 In addition, cognitive computing solutions can help sales and marketing gain more comprehensive data, and approach existing customer segments with more personalized, granular offers.

 In the middle office, cognitive computing algorithms can help employees make more sense of growing volumes of data, enabling faster decision-making and improving overall efficiency.
 Instead of sending human analysts to deal with data management and analysis, businesses can gain access to more accurate, real-time insights produced by algorithms.
 They can then put those insights into immediate action to improve the business bottom lines.

 In the back office, cognitive computing algorithms can take over mundane and repetitive tasks, enabling human teams to focus on higher-impact areas of business.
 Also, such systems can churn back office data and procure insights – afterwards, pass it on to the middle office and front office.